FuweiChin/tinyrs/README.md

 A Servlet dispatcher just like HttpServlet but supports JAX-RS style path routing.

 ## Why tinyrs?
-+ HttpServlet-like request dispatching and JAX-RS-like path routing
++ tinyrs uses  HttpServlet-like request dispatching and JAX-RS-like path routing
-+ Easy to get(if you are familiar with Servlet and JAX-RS) and easy to carry(small in jar size)
++ tinyrs is tandard-ready, easy to learn and small in size
-+ [HTTP-RPC](https://github.com/gk-brown/HTTP-RPC) is not light-weight enough, so this is.
++ Similar library like [HTTP-RPC](https://github.com/gk-brown/HTTP-RPC) is just not light-weight enough, so tinyrs may be more.

-If need a balanced solution between feature-rich web framework and small-beautiful Servlet, tinyrs is right choice.
+If you need a balanced solution between feature-rich web framework and small-beautiful Servlet, tinyrs is the right choice.

 ## Install
 1. Checkout the tinyrs project